Sacred Heart Council #822

 How is the membership distributed and organized?

 About 1.2 million of the more than 1.5 million Knights of Columbus are the United States, with the rest in Canada, the Philippines, Mexico, and several Central American and Caribbean countries.
 In terms of level of membership, all members have reached at least the ‘First Degree’ and most are ‘Third Degree’ members.
 For those who wish to participate, there also is a Fourth Degree, whose members make a special commitment to the virtue of patriotism.
 (Members of Fourth Degree Honor Guards in their colorful regalia of plumed hats and capes are a distinctive feature of many major Catholic ceremonies.)
 While only men are members of the K of C, in countless cases the families of members are active in its programs as well.
 The Knights of Columbus is organized into local units called councils.
 (The local unit of the Fourth Degree is called an assembly.)
 Councils vary greatly in size, from a few dozen members to hundreds.
 Many operate within individual parishes, while others draw members from several neighboring parishes.
 These local units are grouped at the state level under a state council.
 The international governing body, the Supreme Council, has its headquarters in New Haven.
-The chief executive officer of the Knights of Columbus is called the Supreme Knight.
-The present Supreme Knight is Virgil C. Dechant.
 The Knights of Columbus also has a youth organization, the Columbian Squires, whose local units are called circles.
 (K of C councils in many places also sponsor Scout troops.)

 What do the Knights of Columbus do?

 While the fundamental religious, civic, and humanitarian purposes of the organization, described above, are the same everywhere, their concrete, programmatic expressions vary substantially from community to community.
 A typical Knights of Columbus council has a year-round program of religious, service, and social activities tailored to local circumstances and the interests of members and their families.
 Some councils have their own clubhouses, others don’t.
 In all cases councils seek to respond to local Church and civic needs.
 The activities of a typical council might include such things as distributing food to the needy, conducting sports programs for youth, running a low-cost housing program, hosting a fundraiser for a family with heavy medical bills, painting classrooms in the parish school, and so on.
-In recent years, support of programs for the mentally retarded has been a priority for many councils.
-(The Knights contributed one million dollars and provided 6,000 volunteers for the 1995 international Special Olympics, held in New Haven in July.)
+In recent years, support of programs for the developmentally disabled has been a priority for many councils.
 Knights of Columbus are also active in promoting and supporting vocations to the priesthood and religious life, and provide assistance for the higher education of young people through scholarship and student loan programs.
 In sum, the K of C is a leader in the volunteer movement in the United States and other countries where it exists.

 Is it true that the Knights paid for renovating the facade of St. Peter’s Basilica in Rome?

 Correct.
 With financial assistance from the Knights, the facade of St. Peter’s was repaired in a 20-month project completed in 1987.
 The organization also has funded other restoration work in the Basilica, most recently including repairs to the roof of its Blessed Sacrament Chapel.
 That is only part of the story of the Order’s support of the Pope and the Holy See.
-In 1981 the Knights established a $10 million trust fund — the Vicarius Christi (Vicar of Christ) Fund — whose proceeds go annually to the Holy Father for his personal charities.
-The Fund was increased to $20 million in 1988.
-To date, the Knights up to now have given well over $20 million to Pope John Paul II from this source.
+In 1981 the Knights established a trust fund — the Vicarius Christi (Vicar of Christ) Fund — whose proceeds go annually to the Holy Father for his personal charities.
 For 20 years the K of C has paid uplink costs of satellite telecasts that carry papal ceremonies like the Christmas Eve Midnight Mass to viewers in the United States and many other countries.
-(These are the most widely watched religious TV programs in the world.)
 It also has paid for the purchase of equipment used by the Vatican Television Center, and has given financial assistance to other offices and agencies of the Holy See.
-The organization’s special relationship with the Holy Father and the Holy See can be seen in the fact that the Knights of Columbus was invited by the Vatican to join the Diocese of Brooklyn, N.Y., in co-hosting the Mass that Pope John Paul II will celebrate on the morning of October 6, 1995, at Aqueduct Raceway in Queens, N.Y., during his October 4-8 visit to the United States.
-It is a singular honor for a Catholic lay organization to be invited to play this role.

 How do men join the Knights of Columbus?